suncoast-devs/handbook/lessons/css-intro/cascade-and-inheritance.md

 For example, it makes sense for `font-family` and `color` to be inherited, as that makes it easy for you to set a site-wide base font by applying a font-family to the `<html>` element; you can then override the fonts on individual elements where needed.
-It would be really annoying to have to set the base font separately on every element.
+It would be annoying to have to set the base font separately on every element.

 As another example, it makes sense for `margin`, `padding`, `border`, and `background-image` to NOT be inherited.
-Imagine the styling/layout mess that would occur if you set these properties on a container element and had them inherited by every single child element, and then had to unset them all on each individual element!
+Imagine the styling/layout mess that would occur if you set these properties on a container element and had them inherited by every single child element, and then had to unset them all on each element!

 Which properties are inherited by default and which aren't is largely down to common sense.
 If you want to be sure, however, you can consult the